For the financial year ending 31 December, 2018

-This statement is made in relation to Section 54, Part 6 of the UK Modern Slavery Act 2015 and sets out the steps that MSD has taken to ensure that modern slavery and human trafficking is not taking place in our supply chains or in any part of our business.
+This statement is made in relation to Section 54, Part 6 of the UK Modern Slavery Act 2015 and sets out the steps that Intervet UK Limited (MSD) has taken to ensure that modern slavery and human trafficking is not taking place in our supply chains or in any part of our business.

 Intervet UK Limited (trading as MSD Animal Health is the UK) subsidiary of Merck & Co., Inc., Kenilworth, NJ, USA, a leading healthcare company that discovers, develops, manufactures and markets a wide range of innovative pharmaceutical products to improve human health and animal health.
 Our company is known as Merck & Co., Inc., in the United States and Canada.
 Everywhere else we are known as MSD.
 To learn more about MSD Animal Health in the UK, visit our company webpage.